jbe456/arch-tips/install-arch-linux.md

 # - `intel-ucode`: this is a [microcode](https://wiki.archlinux.org/index.php/microcode) that provides updates and bugfixes on Intel processor.
 It will be loaded at startup by the GRUB config.
 # - `networkmanager`: for network configuration over `netctl`, `dhcpcd` or `iwd`
 # - `gvim`: instead of `vim` in order to have "copy to clipboard" working on X server (i.e. `vim --version` contains `+xterm_clipboard`).
-pacstrap -K /mnt base base-devel grub efibootmgr linux linux-firmware linux-headers intel-ucode networkmanager lvm2 gvim git
+pacstrap -K /mnt base base-devel grub efibootmgr linux linux-firmware linux-headers intel-ucode networkmanager lvm2 gvim git python

 # Persist mounted partitions using the [genfstab script](https://git.archlinux.org/arch-install-scripts.git/tree/genfstab.in)
 # The partitions will be persisted in a file called [fstab](https://en.wikipedia.org/wiki/Fstab) (File System Table).